 Overview.
-The State's budget for fiscal year 2018 appropriated State Aid in an amount \$350 million greater Statewide than the appropriation for Fiscal Year 2017 and was distributed to school districts under the EBF Formula.
-The State's budget for fiscal year 2019 appropriated State Aid in an amount \$350 million greater Statewide than the appropriation for Fiscal Year 2018 and such State Aid funds in the amount of \$50 million are statutorily required to be allocated to a separate Statewide property tax relief pool and the remaining \$300 million is required to be distributed to school districts under the EBF Formula.
-Under the EBF Formula, ISBE calculates the Adequacy Target each year for each school district based upon its unique student population, regional wage differences and best practices.
-Each school district is placed in one of four tiers depending on how close its local resources available to support education (based on certain State resources and its expected property tax collections, its "Local Capacity") are to its Adequacy Target.
+The State's Fiscal Year 2018 Budget appropriates State Aid in an amount \$350 million greater Statewide than the appropriation for Fiscal Year 2017 and requires such additional funds to be distributed to school districts under the EBF Formula which ties individual school district funding to 27 evidence-based best practices that certain research shows enhance student achievement in the classroom.
+Under the EBF Formula, ISBE will calculate the Adequacy Target each year for each school district based upon its unique student population, regional wage differences and best practices.
+Each school district will be placed in one of four tiers depending on how close its local resources available to support education (based on certain State resources and its expected property tax collections, its "Local Capacity") are to its Adequacy Target.

 ISBE administers the calculation and distribution of State Aid under the EBF Model and has finalized EBF calculations, including verifying the necessary data elements with school districts that go into the calculation of EBF.
+These calculations were finalized in April 2018.
+Until the EBF calculations were finalized, Illinois school districts had been receiving payments based on their Base Funding Minimum, which for the Board is approximately \$1.5 billion in Fiscal Year 2018.
 P.A.
 100-465 provides that each school district will be allocated at least as much in State Aid in future years as it received in school year 2016-2017 (such amount being that school district's "Base Funding Minimum" for school year 2017-2018).
-This Base Funding Minimum for the Board includes the total amount of State Aid allocated to the Board in the prior school year and certain historical State Grant funding.
-For example, the Board was held harmless for the \$204 million increase in Historical State Aid funding for Fiscal Year 2017 in the Fiscal Year 2018 State appropriation of the Base Funding Minimum under the EBF Formula.
+This Base Funding Minimum for the Board includes the total amount allocated to the Board in the prior school year for Historical State Aid Revenues and certain historical State Grant funding.
+See the discussion under the heading "FUNDING OF THE BOARD UNDER PUBLIC ACT 100-465."